Find Grad Schools

 1 Yearly Graduations

 The 18th most popular school in the country for forestry majors who are seeking their doctor's degree is Michigan State University.
-The average in-state tuition for full-time undergraduates is $15,966 per year, while in-state graduate students, on average, pay $19,714 per year.
-For the 2020-2021 academic year, 1 doctor's degrees were handed out to forestry majors at Michigan State.
+Roughly 49,600 attend the school each year.
+The average in-state tuition for full-time undergraduates is $16,437 per year, while in-state graduate students, on average, pay $20,202 per year.
+During the most recent year for which we have data, 1 people received their doctor's degree in forestry from Michigan State.

 Below are some popular majors that are similar to forestry that offer doctor’s degrees.